 Like many parts of Northern India, the best time of year to visit Agra is between October and February, avoiding the scorching heat of summer and the monsoon rains.
-Regardless of the time of year, make sure your trip to Agra doesn't fall on a Friday when the Taj Mahal is closed for religious observations.
+Regardless of the time of year, make sure your trip to Agra doesn't fall on a Friday when the Taj Mahal is closed for religious reasons.

 A Word of Warning: Dangers and Annoyances

 When arriving at Agra station, be prepared to be accosted by beggars and touts.
 Touts operate in sophisticated gangs that have counterparts in other cities who identify potential targets at railway stations.
-At Agra, the touts commonly claim to be guides or taxi drivers, and use ploys such as free taxi rides or the promise of heavy discounts.
-There are 24-hour official prepaid auto-rickshaw and taxi booths just outside Agra railway station; always use these to avoid any potential problems with a would-be scammer.
+At Agra, the touts commonly claim to be guides or taxi drivers and use ploys such as free taxi rides or the promise of heavy discounts.
+There are 24-hour official prepaid auto-rickshaw and taxi booths just outside the Agra railway station; always use these to avoid any potential problems with a would-be scammer.